perweenheena-MCA/rock-paper-scissors-game/README.md

 rock-paper-scissors Game
-basic Rock Paper Scissors game built using Python where the user plays against the computer
+built using Python where the user plays against the computer